goldeneye-source/ges-code/README.md

 Visit our [website](http://www.geshl2.com) and [forums](http://forums.geshl2.com)!

 ## Current State
-The last public release of GES was v5.0 on August 12, 2016 using the 2007 Source SDK.
+The last major public release of GES was v5.0 on August 12, 2016 using the 2007 Source SDK.
-Our current plan is to transition to the 2013 Source SDK in v5.1.
-The code for v5.0 has aready been ported into this repository and is buildable on Linux, Mac, and Windows.

-We need YOUR help to make it work properly on ALL platforms.

 ## Navigating the Code
 The main code base for GES is located in the following directories: